-In addition to White Rose, CJS has embarked on a Teaching for Mastery journey through the East Midlands South Maths Hub where the Maths Lead and Deputy Maths Lead are taking part in a Teacher Research Group (TRG) through the NCETM.
+In addition to White Rose, CJS uses a ‘teaching for mastery’ approach through the East Midlands South Maths Hub by taking part in a Teacher Research Group (TRG) through the NCETM.
 Teacher subject knowledge has been developed in CPD focusing on mastery for all opportunities, which are provided in lessons through the 5 Big Ideas: Representation & Structure, Mathematical Thinking, Variation, Fluency and Coherence.

 What our Maths lessons have:

 - A whole class, mixed ability approach where all children work through the programme of study for their year group at the same pace, with ample time on each topic before moving on.
 Ideas are revisited at higher levels as the curriculum spirals through the years meaning that the curriculum is planned and sequences towards building sufficientknowledge and skills.
 We have high expectations of all children and strongly believe that all children can be equally capable in Mathematics.
 We use an ‘I do / You do / We do’ approach.
 Some may take longer to grasp concepts and may need careful scaffolding or extra time/ support.
 For children working well below age-related expectations, lessons are adapted accordingly.
 It is not assumed that these children cannot access a lesson, however if this is the case, they may have differentiated work, adult support or guided group work.
 Teachers use AfL to determine this.

 - Tasks and activities which are designed to be easy enough for pupils to try independently, while still containing challenging components.

 - Novice learners will be fully supported through accessing concrete manipulatives and with use of pictorial/visual models to support understanding.